aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 ### keyboard shortcuts to enable searching for everything

-open preferences dialog box
+- open preferences dialog box

 `cmd+,` (cmd+comma)

-open global search box
+- open global search box

-Three shortcuts (once opened, use tab key to navigate the tabs to search by class, file, symbol or all)
+I use the three common shortcuts below:

-Double click `shift` key (selects `all` search tab when search box opens)
+Double click `shift` key (the search by `all` tab is selected when search box opens)

-`cmd+o` (selects `class` search tab when search box opens)
+`cmd+o` (the search by `class` tab is selected when search box opens)

-`cmd_sh+o` (selects `file` search tab when search box opens)
+`cmd_sh+o` (the search by `file` tab is selected when search box opens)

+Once opened, we can use the tab key to navigate between the search by all, by class, by file, by symbols or by actions tabs

+When searching using the global search box (regardless of the selecting class, file or other search tabs) we can change the scope of the search.

+The search scope to use can be selected using the dropdown on the right side in the global search box.

+The scope can be changed to encompass just the project files or search the project and composer packages in the `vendor` directory or search everywhere in the system or other available search scopes including custom search scopes that we can create.

-opens recent files box/toggle to last file
+- opens recent files box/toggle to last file

 `cmd+e`

-pop up breadcrumb menu
+- pop up breadcrumb menu

 `cmd+uparrow`

-toggle\focus project sidebar
+- toggle\focus project sidebar

 `cmd+1`

-toggle favorites sidebar
+- toggle favorites sidebar

 `cmd+2`

-Opening the file structure popup (search class methods and properties in file)
+- Opening the file structure popup (search class methods and properties in file)

 `cmd+4` (added custom user keymap)

-toggle the problems panel
+- toggle the problems panel

 `cmd+6`

-find in files\find in path
+- Find in path (find in files)

 `cmd+sh+f`

+The find in path dialog box has tabs to search by project, by directory or by selected search scope.

+When the search by `scope` tab is selected, a dropdown is displayed that allows the search scope to be selected.

+Just like the global search box, the scope can be changed to encompass just the project files or search the project and composer packages in the `vendor` directory or search everywhere in the system or other available search scopes including custom search scopes that we can create.

+When we type in our search term the search results will be automatically displayed.

+While the search results are displayed we can use the `cmd+enter` shortcut to open up the search results in in the `Find` window bottom panel in the main editor.

+The find window displays the directory hierarchy of the files that have matching results results in the left pane and displays the selected file contents in the right pane.

 ### keyboard shortcuts for running commands

-toggle the terminal panel
+- toggle the terminal panel

 `cmd+3` (added custom user keymap)

-toggle the debug panel
+- toggle the debug panel

 `cmd+5`

-open run command box (can type in a command to execute such as node or npm)
+- open run command box (can type in a command to execute such as node or npm)

 Double click `ctrl` key

 ### keyboard shortcuts for file operations

-open find bar
+- open find bar

 `cmd+f`

-open find and replace bar
+- open find and replace bar

 `cmd+r`

-save current file modifications
+- save current file modifications

 `cmd+s`

-close tab
+- close current document tab

 `cmd+w`

 > To Close all tabs right click on any tab and select close all

-save all modified files
+- save all modified files

 `cmd+opt+s`

-reformat file
+- reformat file

 `cmd+opt+L`

-comment/uncomment line(s)
+- comment/uncomment line(s)

 `cmd+/`